Octopuzzz/Octopuzzz/README.md

 - Hi👋, My Name Reagent
 - Computer Science at Binus
 - 🌍 I'm based in Indonesia 🏝️
-- 👀 I’m interested in WebDev and Web 3.0
+- 👀 I’m interested in WebDev and Game Development
 -

 <!---